LeeJenkins/node-file-manager-esm/README.md

 - handling of canceled files (v3.2.0)
 - full standalone support (v3.2.0)
   - relative paths support for `--directory` and `--secure` (v3.2.0)
 - file renaming if error named file exists and alike (v3.2.1)
+- adding users by commandline/env (v3.2.1)

 # Note about ES6: ESM support
 The `Michael Jackson Script` or `.mjs` (or` modular JS`) extension is used by NodeJs to detect ECMAScript Modules with the `--experimental-modules` flag in NodeJS prior to v13.
 Since Babel does have problems `import.meta`, the `esm` npm module is used to transpill the code for older node versions.
 See the files within the `./bin` folder.